gnugat-legacy/PronounceableWord/README.md

 =========================

-A light, customizable and simple PHP (>= 5.2) library generating random and (english) enunciable words without using dictionaries or Markov chains.
+A light, customizable and simple PHP (>= 5.2) library generating random and western enunciable words without using dictionaries or Markov chains.

 **Currently under development**.